-At last, we come to the most troubling lines of Sonnet 73: the closing couplet.
+At last, we come to the most troubling lines of sonnet 73: the closing couplet.

-In the case of the beloved being praised for the nobility of loving someone whom he is destined to soon lose, the poignancy is greatly increased, and the continued love, especially in the face of a ravaged lover, is quite heroic and beautiful and, in this reader’s opinion, absolutely beyond reproach.
+In the case of the beloved being praised for the nobility of loving someone whom he is destined to soon lose, the poignancy is radically increased, and the continued love, especially in the face of a ravaged lover, is quite heroic and beautiful and, in this reader’s opinion, absolutely beyond reproach.

 I see Shakespeare — who is among the profoundest of thinkers in all the world’s history — expressing and capturing the deep risk of all mortal attachments here:

-Shakespeare is showing us, in another flash of insight which must be worked at with the effort of attention before it fully yields its most poignant meaning, that to avoid such attachments may indeed be safe, but safe as it may be, it is not to live life to the fullest — even if to love deeply means to expose oneself to the potential of the deepest possible kind of grief.
+Shakespeare is showing us, in another flash of insight which must be worked at with the effort of attention before it fully yields its most poignant meaning, that to avoid such attachments may indeed be safe, but safe as it may be, it is not to have lived life to the fullest — even if to love deeply means to expose oneself to the potential of the deepest possible kind of grief.

 The more fundamental the connection, the more profound the emotional intimacy.